-Explore the most famous sights in South Iceland from the countryside instead of taking long drives from Reykjavík.
-This 8-day tour focuses on guided day excursions and explorations from only three different overnight locations in Southern Iceland.
 You visit the Golden Circle sites, explore the interior highlands of Landmannalaugar, the volcanic Westman Islands “Pompei of the North” and the frozen wonders of Vatnajökull National Park.
 Your Icelandic adventure includes short walks here and there, bathing in the geothermal Blue Lagoon, climbing volcano craters, cruising the North Atlantic Ocean, walking on glaciers, a boat trip between floating icebergs and lots of time to take pictures.
-With a maximum group size of 20 persons, this program includes six full days of touring, exploring and adventure in South Iceland and the interior highlands.
+With a maximum group size of 20 persons, this program includes six full days of touring, exploring and adventure in South Iceland and the interior highlands from only three different overnight locations.
+Accommodation is provided in simple and clean hotels and cabins with private facilities.
+Please note that in case Landmannalaugar is not accessible during May and June departures, we travel only to Þjórsárdalur valley on that day.

 The Flybus shuttle brings you from Keflavík International Airport to Reykjavík where you spend the first night in Iceland.
 We provide ideas on how to explore Iceland’s capital on your own.